"The Dying Gaul" is a stylish, nervy, neo-noir thriller that, although well received on the festival circuit this year, nearly didn't get released.

-The estimable playwright Craig Lucas ("Prelude to a Kiss," "Longtime Companion") has adapted his own play for his debut as a film director, and an auspicious first outing this is.
-"The Dying Gaul" is a small gem of incisive writing, superb acting and rich, expressive visuals.
-Most of the action transpires at the sleek, flawlessly designed seaside house of the Hollywood couple, who ooze the sort of confidence and casual intimacy that only the very rich seem able to afford.
-Although their lives are as sunny as a David Hockney painting, Lucas suggests, there's nearly always a serpent at the bottom of the sparkling pool.
+The estimable writer Craig Lucas has adapted his own play for his debut as a film director, and an auspicious first outing it is; "The Dying Gaul" is a small, self-contained gem of incisive writing, superb acting and rich, expressive visuals.
+Most of the action transpires at the sleek, flawlessly designed house of the Hollywood couple, both of whom ooze the sort of confidence and casual intimacy that only the very rich seem to be able to afford.
+But although their lives are as sunny as a David Hockney painting, there's nearly always, Lucas suggests, a serpent lying at the bottom of the sparkling pool.